crisperdue/prooftoys-site/content/_index.md

 {{< figure src="/images/logic-circles.png" alt="sample logic graphic"
    width="372" height="122">}}

-Prooftoys can even help you *build and remember your own proofs*.
+Prooftoys can also help you *build and remember your own proofs*.

 The core system is proudly free and open source software, hosted on <a href="http://github.com/crisperdue/prooftoys" target=_blank>